Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 The Honourable John Maler Collier OBE RP ROI (27 January 1850 – 11 April 1934) “Maenads”

-From where he originated is a bit of a mystery, most sources have him as Greek, born in Thrace, although many academics in the nineteenth century regarded Dionysus as a foreign god whilst others state he was born in Crete.
+Most sources have him as Greek, born in Thrace, although many academics in the nineteenth century regarded Dionysus as a foreign god whilst others state he was born in Crete.

-The earliest written records of Dionysus come from Mycenaean Greece in around 1300 BC, making him one of ancient Greece’s oldest gods.
+The earliest written records of Dionysus come from Mycenaean Greece in around 1300 BC making him one of ancient Greece’s oldest gods.

-He was also one of the most popular gods of his time and by the seventh century BC, the cult of Dionysus was firmly established and growing stronger by the day.
+He was also one of the most popular gods of his time and by the seventh century BC the cult of Dionysus was firmly established and growing stronger by the day.

 Dionysus was married to Ariadne, daughter of King Minos of Crete, whom he came across sleeping on the island of Naxos where Theseus had abandoned her after killing the Minotaur.

-She bore him a son named Oenopion, who either took his own life or was killed by Perseus, founder of Mycenae and the Perseid dynasty.
+Ariadne bore him a son named Oenopion, who either took his own life or was killed by Perseus, founder of Mycenae and the Perseid dynasty.

 Roman mosaic.
 Eastern empire, 2nd century AD.
 The wedding of Dionysus and Ariadne.